bruno-sardine/Jura-Recipes/README.md

 Volume: 3oz
 ```

-## **Café Latte (7oz)**
+## **Foxtail Café Latte (10oz)**
 ###### Notes:
-This is to my taste.
-The correct latte ratio is 1:3; but coffee shops seems to use a 1:4 or 1:5 ratio.
-This recipe is about 1:4 (1.5oz to 6oz).
-If I were to make a "normal latte", I would change to a 1:3 ratio (which would be 1.5oz espresso to around 22ish seconds milk).
+The 60 seconds milk is SPECIFIC to the milk I use.
+This is to my taste, and a close approximation to Foxtail's Oatmilk Latte (except they use their beans, and they use Oatly!
+I use Planet Oat for the lower calories).
+In general, the correct latte ratio is 1:3; but coffee shops seems to use a 1:4 or 1:5 ratio.
+This recipe is about 1:4 (2oz to 8oz).
+If I were to make a "1:3 normal latte", I would change to a 1:3 ratio (which would be 1.5oz espresso to around 22ish seconds milk).

 ```
 Coffee Strength:  5 (max)
-Steamed Oat Milk: 45 Seconds
+Steamed Oat Milk: 60 Seconds (Planet Oat Unsweetened Original)
-Volume: 1.5 oz
+Volume: 2 oz
 ```

 ## **Café con Leche (6 oz)**